-For twelve years I have been sculpting creative engagement programs to inspire imagination, connection,
+For twelve years I have been developing creative engagement programs to inspire imagination, connection,

 and life's fuller expression for adults, individuals living with physical and cognitive challenges & care partners.

 My work is a labor of love.
 Drawing upon resources in the arts and culture, I build inclusive community experiences that spark experimentation, unlock inspiration and build a sense of unity.